 What is an ideal teacher-student ratio?

-Lesser the number of students per teacher, the better the result of students.
-Most of the schools have high school strength because of the budgeting and number of staff.
-However, the ideal teacher-student ratio depends on multiple demographics such as the education level of the student, the skill of the teacher and so on.
+Lesser the number of students per teacher, the better the results of students.
+Most schools have high school strengths because of budgeting and the number of staff.
+However, the ideal teacher-student ratio depends on multiple demographics such as the student’s education level, the teacher’s skill and so on.

 In primary school, while building the foundation of students individualized attention is supremely important.
 In OCED countries an average class size is considered to have 21 students per teacher.
-In high school, children with similar learning abilities can be grouped together.
+In high school, children with similar learning abilities can be grouped.

 The teacher-student ratio has remarkably changed in the past few years, especially in the United States.
 The education body is taking more and more initiatives to have fewer students per teacher in each class.